 - My Account - On the right-hand side of this page you can update your email address and password, as well as access your Subscription Status by going to "View Account" or "Upgrade to Summit".

 - Social Connections - View the status of your links to social media or other platforms.

 Other settings, options, and preferences for your Profile:

-- Find your Premium membership status, billing info, the option to download or delete your account, and the date you first joined Strava under My Account.
+- Find your Summit membership status, billing info, the option to download or delete your account, and the date you first joined Strava under My Account.

 - Update your custom heart rate zones, running pace zones, and your functional threshold power for cycling under My Performance.

 - Choose between miles/pounds and kilometers/kilograms under Display Preferences.
 You can also choose your default sport between running and cycling, your default leaderboard filter, and your default highlight image for the feed.

 - To learn more about the privacy options available for your profile, see our article here.